Stalking Attorneys Passaic County, NJ

 As we have established, stalking is a very serious charge in New Jersey, carrying potential prison time and staining your permanent record.
 So how can you fight these allegations?
 There are several factors which play into the right defense, and our Wayne defense attorneys will want to speak with you individually to understand the exact nature of your case.

-The key to conviction in stalking is showing that the victim was “repeatedly” harassed in such a way to cause them “emotional distress” and to reasonably fear for another’s or their own safety.
+The key to a conviction in stalking is showing that the victim was “repeatedly” harassed in such a way to cause them “emotional distress” and to reasonably fear for another’s or their own safety.
 One way to prove that you were not guilty of stalking is to show that the alleged incident was in fact not on multiple occasions.
-Another is to show that you gave no reason to fear for anyone’s safety, and that your actions should not have reasonably caused emotional distress or fear of safety.
+Another is to show that you gave no reason to fear for anyone’s safety and that your actions should not have reasonably caused emotional distress or fear of safety.

 Often times, defense attorneys can show that due to the nature of the offender and the victim’s relationship, being in proximity and sending communications was not unreasonable, should not have been sufficient to cause alarm, and therefore should not be considered stalking.
-Of course, this is on a care-by-case basis.
+Of course, this is on a case-by-case basis.
 It is important to remember that the burden of proof is on the prosecution, but a strong defense is imperative.

 Contact our Woodland Park, NJ Stalking Criminal Defense Attorneys Today

 At Del Sardo & Montanari, we believe in treating all our clients with the same compassion and respect we would expect to receive when facing serious criminal charges.
-Lean on the experience and knowledge our legal team has built through assisting clients with their stalking and/or harassment charges in New Jersey towns including Wayne, Clifton, Paterson, Woodland Park, West Milford, Little Falls and the greater Passaic County area.
+Lean on the experience and knowledge our legal team has built through assisting clients with their stalking and/or harassment charges in New Jersey towns including Wayne, Clifton, Paterson, Woodland Park, West Milford, Little Falls, and the greater Passaic County area.
 You do not need to go through your criminal defense process alone.
 Allow us to help you by seeking to reduce or dismiss your stalking charges and protect your freedoms.

 Contact us online or over the phone by calling our Woodland Park offices at (973) 233-4396 today to speak with one of our criminal defense lawyers regarding your stalking, harassment, or any other criminal charges in a free and confidential consultation.